mohammadsh96/JavaScript-Commands/README.md

 The String() function of JavaScript code returns a value containing alphabetic characters.
 For example, a line of code that reads String a=new String(“There are three primitive data types”); will print the phrase There are only three primitive data types.
 The character, a, is a reference variable.
 The words in parentheses are known as the object.
 It is important to remember that you cannot make changes to a String() method after it is created.

 #### Boolean:
 The Boolean() function converts an object into one of two responses.
-A Boolean returns a value of either true or false.
-The instances in which a Boolean object has a value of false are…
+A Boolean returns a value of either `true` or `false` .
+The instances in which a Boolean object has a value of `false` are…

-when the value parameter is null when the value parameter is undefined when the value parameter is 0 when the value parameter is -0 when the value parameter is not included when the string is empty
+when the value parameter is `null` when the value parameter is `undefined` when the value parameter is ` 0` when the value parameter is `-0` when the value parameter is ` not included` when the string is `empty`

 Importance of Semicolons